puppetlabs/design-system/CONTRIBUTING.md

 ## Run website locally

-You can run the http://puppet.style website locally in order to develop components in its own sandbox (without a separate consuming application).
-It is build with [Styleguidist](https://react-styleguidist.js.org), which provides an isolated React component development environment as a living style guide:
+You can run the http://puppet.style website locally in order to develop components in a sandbox without a separate consuming application.
+It is built with [Styleguidist](https://react-styleguidist.js.org), which provides an isolated React component development environment as well a living style guide:

 ```sh
 npm start